 First things first.
-Before you start you may want to go to our “Designing Window Treatments” page to get ideas on what your final look can achieve.
-Then you may wish to go to our “Types of Curtains Rods” page to choose the style of rods to use.
+Before you start you may want to go to our “Designing Window Treatments” Page to get ideas on what your final look can achieve.
+Then you may wish to consider what type of rod you wish to use.
+The most frequently used rod is a plain white rod where when the lace is just gathered and the rod is not seen.
+You can also use a decorator rod but once up the finials at the ends are all that can be seen.
 If you have purchased lace by the yard, have basic sewing knowledge of and access to a sewing machine, you can make a beautiful curtain in a short amount of time.
 Learning how to sew lace curtains is a very easy matter.
-We have quite a few lace curtain patterns using lace fabric from our collection that can make a big difference in the “look” of your room, adding color and style to your decor.
+We currently have thirty one Nottingham Cotton patterns imported from Scotland that can make a big difference in the “look” of your room, adding color and style to your decor.
+You might want to read our article on “Four Easy Valances“.
 At Olde Worlde Lace we try to make ordering curtain lace by the yard very easy.
 Once lace yardage is made into lace curtains, it is easy to hang them just where you want them.
 With these simple step-by-step Lace Curtain sewing instructions, you can: (1.)
 Measure your window and (2.) purchase the correct amount of fabric; and (3) install the curtains on your windows.

 Equipment and Supplies